Bylaws

-The name of this organization shall be the Michigan Academy of Physician Assistants Inc., herein referred to as the “Academy”.
+The name of this organization shall be the Michigan Academy of Physician Associates, Inc., herein referred to as the “Academy”.

-The principal office of the corporation is located in Washtenaw County, State of Michigan.
+The principal office of the corporation is located at N83W13410 Leon Road, Menomonee Falls, Wisconsin.

 The principal office of the Academy will be determined from time to time by the Board of Directors.